netanel4443/MapWithWeatherData/README.md

 # Getting Started
-1) make sure you are on project's destination . if not navigate to project destination -> via terminal
+1) make sure you are on project's destination . if not navigate to project destination -> via

  ```bash
     cd MapWithWeatherData
 ```
-  (or any destination that navigates you to MapWithWeatherData) or any other way you desire to get to MapWithWeatherData folder
+5)  (or any destination that navigates you to MapWithWeatherData) or any other way you desire to get to MapWithWeatherData folder

-2) then type in terminal ```bash npm start ``` which will start the metro server
+6) then type in terminal ```npm start``` which will start the metro server
-3) press  ```bash a``` on terminal (node) to install the app
+7) press  ```a``` on terminal (node) to install the app

 # in case of error while pressing `a` to install the app